 When shopping in Switzerland, look for watches, crystal, embroidered items, clocks, pottery, Swiss army knives, lace, cowbells, antiques, cutlery, ski clothing and equipment, shoes, chocolate, cheese, and liquors.

-Voltage: 230 V; Plug J. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+Plug J. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 Click here for more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel